 What should I do if I need assistance boarding or disembarking from the shuttle bus?

-If you require the wheelchair lift to board, please wait until other passengers have boarded and alighted.
+If you require the wheelchair lift to board, please wait until other passengers have boarded and disembarked.
 Position your wheelchair at least four feet back from the curb, since the lift platform or ramp will extend approximately 18 inches from the curb.
 Please listen and carefully follow any instructions given by the driver.

 If using wheelchair-lift equipment, roll your chair forward onto the lift when the driver lowers the platform.
 Lock your wheelchair brakes.
 Once your chair is securely on the platform, the driver will activate a safety barrier to prevent your chair from rolling backward off the lift.